 Yale University | 67.89% | 4.57% |

-A host of factors come into play to determine college yield rates.
+A host of factors come into play to determine admission yield rates.
 In some cases, these factors are outside of Admission’s control, such as location, programs and affordability.
-However, there are many strategies that Admissions can deploy to improve yield at their school.
-Here are a few of the top ways that colleges are improving yield rates to ensure a strong incoming class each year.
+However, there are many strategies that you can deploy to improve yield rate at your school.
+Here are a few of the top ways that colleges and universities are improving yield rates to ensure a strong incoming class each year.

 To help encourage more students to enroll, you need to cultivate strong relationships with admitted students.
 Holding engaging campus tours, information sessions, and overnight stays for and are all great ways to connect with admitted students and give them a first-hand experience of campus life.